TypedThinker: Diversify Large Language Model Reasoning with Typed Thinking: Appendix

 As we can see in Table \ref{tab:main}, our \method achieves the best performance among baselines.
 The improvement is more obvious in LLaMA3 8B, which is more powerful than Mistral 7B.
 It shows that LLMs with a better capability in reasoning and instruction-following can benefit more from the self-training of \method.
 Additionally, there are several key insights from the detailed comparison with different baselines.

 \textbf{Appropriate reasoning types improve the reasoning performance.} The main difference between Fewshot and CoT Selection without the majority vote is the reasoning type selection.
 For CoT Selection, the model is first prompted to predict a reasoning type and then apply it, while the Fewshot baseline directly solves the problem.
 However, we find that the CoT Selection struggles with the reasoning type selection.
 Given the option to choose from four reasoning types or none, it chooses none over 60\% of the time.
 The rest of the time, it selects more than 50\% deductive, while only 34\% of them can be effectively solved by deductive reasoning during the sampling.
 The mismatch in reasoning types results in poor performance.
 Facilitating with a trained meta-thinker, \method is more accurate in selecting the reasoning type, which helps it improve performance under the single response setting.
+Self-Discover, which uses a shared reasoning structure for all instances of the task, performs poorly, especially for the weaker model Mistral 7B.
+This may be due to the difficulty these models face in identifying a reusable shared high-level reasoning structure for diverse instances, especially in datasets like LogiQA, where reasoning structures are highly varied.

 \textbf{Precise prediction is more effective than an inappropriate mixture.} The zero-shot MoR and few-shot MoR apply all types of reasoning to the given problem and use a majority vote to get the final answer.
 Compared with the other two majority vote baselines Few-shot + SC @5 and CoT Selection + SC @5, these methods fall behind on several benchmarks, especially on MATH.
 We find that the performance drop typically happens when there are only one or two reasoning types that are effective for this problem.
 In such cases, the majority of incorrect answers dominate, resulting in fewer votes for the correct one.
 As we can see in Figure \ref{fig:distribution}, plenty of problems on the MATH benchmark can only be solved by inductive reasoning.
 In such cases, if the CoT Selection correctly predicts the inductive reasoning for them, the CoT Selection + SC @5 can benefit from the majority vote and have a better performance.
 This highlights the importance of predicting the effectiveness of reasoning types before aggregating them.